Making your current home smarter is easier and more affordable than you think, thanks to a wide range of internet-connected plugs and switches.

 That said, they offer a great look and aren't too expensive.
 Options from the TP-Link Kasa collection start at around $27 for a module with two individually controlled outlets, or $20 for a similar product from Lumary.
 Finally, there's a $27 option from Teckin which has two outlets, plus a USB-A port too.

 Do more with IFTTT

 Smart plugs are all well and good, but they can be made to do much more with a free platform called If This, Then That (IFTTT).

 IFTTT applets are little instructions which tell smart home devices to react based on data given to them.
-For example, a smart plug can be told by IFTTT to switch on every time an air quality monitor (like the Awair or Foobot) records high levels of toxic air, known as VOC, in your home.
+For example, a smart plug can be told by IFTTT to switch on every time an air quality monitor (like one from Awair) records high levels of toxic air, known as VOC, in your home.
 Fit an air purifier or even just a regular fan to this smart plug, and you have yourself an automated air ventilation system, where the fan switches on whenever air quality falls.